The Billfish Foundation

 Tagging Guide

-Learn the difference about Satellite Tags
+Learn about Satellite Tags

 For years, TBF has funded and participated in satellite tagging expeditions.
 This style of tagging is harder to execute than traditional tagging, but the real-time data provided by satellite tags is priceless.
 If all goes well, one satellite tag can provide researchers with information on location, migration patterns, habitat range, and vertical movement for up to a year!